iExecBlockchainComputing/iexec-doc/dockerapp.rst

 Check out http://explorer.iex.ec

-Go to the `Getting started`_ section to learn how to test your dapp .
+Go to the `Quick start`_ section to learn how to test your dapp .

-.. _Getting started: /gettingstarted.html
+.. _Quick start : /quickstart.html